 Beauty stars have complex watering needs – you can’t let the soil dry out between waterings, but they also don’t tolerate extended periods of soaked roots.
 They enjoy moist soil.

-Avoid using tap water, which contains harsh minerals.
+Avoid using tap water, which contains harsh minerals, fluoride, and chlorine.
 Distilled water works best, but you can also use filtered or rainwater.

-You can use a 10-10-10 NPK (Nitrogen/Phosphorus/Potassium) all-purpose fertilizer monthly during spring and summer (April through October).
-But be sure not to overfertilize, as it can cause irreparable damage.
+You can use a 10-10-10 NPK (Nitrogen/Phosphorus/Potassium) all-purpose fertilizer or liquid fertilizer monthly during spring and summer (April through October) for the needed nutrients.

 Maintenance and Grooming